blackflagsoftware/forge-go/README.md

 If `Blank Structure` is chosen, just know most of the boilerplate code will not be include but each file or layer is created and, at least, should compile.
 It is up to you then, to add the logic for each layer.

 I've don't have all sql types represented and they may very from engine to engine on the effectiveness.
-So this code generation is gives you is an *as-is* end product, but it is *go* and you can change it how you need/want.
+So this code generation it gives you is an *as-is* end product, but it is *go* and you can change it how you need/want.

 As of this writing, I have written but not tested multi-key functionality, so I can't say it works 100%.

 There are a lot of TODO comments, regarding feed-back loops or reporting.
 My thinking was, in the case of `login`, that there are times where the user may only need a success but a feed-back loop should go to the developer, admin or owner of the service to know when something has gone wrong.
 I will leave that up to you, you maybe be happy using STDOUT and looking at the logs or another type of service would be good here.

 All the helper scripts and internal code uses `bash`, unless you install `bash` for Windows, sorry, at this time it will probably not work.
 I will put it on my TODO list, or come up with a solution and provide a PR.

+This is an edge case but if your table it a many-many table, you may want to remove the `PATCH` endpoint, it is kind of useless for that situation.

+I've done quite a bit of testing on the different SQL engines and combinations of column types, multikey usage, etc.  If there are any issues, you can fix the code yourself.
+Please give feedback where needed.
+I would appreciate it!

 ##### TODO
 - `bash` scripts to os appropriate scripting mechanism